Downtown

 The stellar cast at the Roxy Regional Theatre offers mainstage and black-box productions throughout the year.

 Downtown Commons is an urban playground, gathering place, and venue.
-During summer months enjoy free live music, movies and other staged entertainment.
+During summer months enjoy free live music, movies, and other staged entertainment.

 Fitness buffs will have no trouble designing a workout with a view along the Upland Trail and connecting RiverWalk.
 Out and back, depending on which spurs you choose, is about five miles.
-You can even rent a B-cycle along the route.